knightzac19/PHP-ArkData/README.md

   * Probably will take some time to determine how I want to implement this.
   * I might not continue much with this as using AJAX on the client side might be a better option.
 * Possible Node.js support (Stretch Goal)
   * This will let a client have realtime updates between the arkdata library and the browser.
   * Until this is implemented, I will be implementing smaller functions to the library to support AJAX calls.
+* ~~Cygwin support for remote windows servers.
+(More or less needs testing, should fit like a glove with current SSH setup)~~ **Done**
+    * ~~This will be the easiest way for people to implement the library.~~
 * ~~SCP/SSH Support for Remote Linux Servers~~  **Done**
 * ~~This will require the user setting up approved keys between servers~~
 * ~~Downsides to this is that SCP can be very slow~~